basin-global/Situs-Protocol/README.md

 npx hardhat ignition verify chain-84532
 ```

-Verify SitusTLD and BasinTLD separately since they were created by the factory.
+Verify SitusTLD and BasinTLD separately since they were created by the factory using the following steps:

 Update `tldAddressSitus` and `tldAddressBasin` using the values in `deployed_addresses.json` for the network in `ignition/modules/archive/verify/manualTldVerification.js`.